puneetpahuja/haskell-first-principles/README.md

-# haskell-first-principles
+# Haskell Programming from First Principles
-Code examples and solutions for the book : Learning Haskell from first principles
+Code examples and problem solutions from the book **_Haskell Programming from First Principles_**.